May in Warsaw: ideas and tips for making the most of your spring in Warsaw

 What to do in Warsaw in the open air on the weekend: Horse Racing at Tor Służewiec Racetrack

-Are you looking for an idea of how to spend an interesting weekend in Warsaw outdoors?
-One of the ideas for spring and summer is Saturday or Sunday spent at the racetrack.
+Are you looking for an idea of how to spend an enjoyable weekend in Warsaw outdoors?
+One of the ideas for spring and summer is to spend Saturday or Sunday at the racetrack.

-The Służewiec Horse Racetrack is not only a horse race but also an important monument in Warsaw – the track was opened in June 1939, at that time it was the most modern and largest horse racing track in Europe.
+The Służewiec Horse Racetrack is not only a horse race but also an essential monument in Warsaw – the track was opened in June 1939, and at that time, it was the most modern and largest horse racing track in Europe.

 It is also worth paying attention to the kilometer-long wall separating the area of the Racing Track from Puławska Street, which has become a street gallery of Polish graffiti artists.

-• Horse racing in Warsaw takes place almost every weekend, from April/May to mid-November.
-In 2024, the season began on April 20, and the last race will be on November 17, 2024.
+- Horse racing in Warsaw occurs almost every weekend, from April/May to mid-November.
+In 2025, the season began on April 27, and the last race will be on November 16, 2025.
 Race weekend calendar.

 Vistula river cruises & kayaking in the Warsaw area